MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 | ✔️ | ❌ | ❌ | ✔️ |

 > [!NOTE]
-> A carousel can display a maximum of ten cards per message.
+> A carousel can display a maximum of 10 cards per message.

 #### Properties of a carousel card